DmitryKolchin/NoComments/Docs/DevelopmentCommentary.md

 	virtual void PostEditChangeProperty(struct FPropertyChangedEvent& PropertyChangedEvent) override;
 #endif
 ```
+*Figure 21.
+Example of macro-wrapping for logic that is not supposed to go to shipping build.*

 These changes allowed the plugin to be successfully included in a packaged build without sacrificing editor utility.